 We live north of San Francisco in Marin County, where we have a house that is too small and too expensive on a hectare (two and a half acres) of beautiful California terrain.
 Henceforth this area shall be known as the Piliwale Andrew hectare.

 I sit here writing this web log and look out the window at a railing where birds come to find the birdseed that Elise so kindly provides for them.
+Also, I often see them in our outdoor home security cameras, pecking awaty at the lawn or drive.
+They’re relaxing to watch.

 We get some good views of these fascinating and varied creatures.